The Evans Family

 letters, essays, poems, etc pp107-8

-you were once so intimate with) is come into our office, and sends his
+were once so intimate with) is come into our office, and sends his love to

-letter to William Wordsworth, describing an amusing incident in which
+William Wordsworth, describing an amusing incident in which William mixed up

 The works of Charles and Mary Lamb, vol 6